integreat-io/integreat/README.md

 - `handler:<handler id>`: The error occurred with the handler with the given id, e.g. `'handler:GET'`.
 This means the error did happen in the service or the mutation pipelines, but in the internal workings of then handler.
+- `validate:service:<service id>:endpoint:<endpoint id>`: Validation of an
+  action against an endpoint failed.
+Note that not all endpoints has an id, in which case that part of the origin code is left out.
 - `middleware:dispatch`: The error happened within the middleware chain, on the `dispatch()` end (not on the service end).
 - `dispatch`: This is the lowest level of origin, as the error happened within